EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

   - **1.5**
     - New option: enable display Merge Request source and target branches
     - New options: enable copy source and target branches name button (one option for each branches)
+  - **1.6** - Automatic update of pipeline status icon and conflict icon

 ## License